 Step 4: Apply Sunscreen Daily — Yes, Even on Cloudy Days

-Pollution and sun exposure are a affecting duo.
+Pollution and sun exposure are an affecting duo.
 When combined, UV exposure and pollutants create a chain reaction of external stressors that may contribute to visible changes.
 Sunscreen is your most important daily defense against this process.

 What to Use

-• Broad-spectrum SPF 30 or higher: This protects against both UVA (visible changes) and UVB (burning) rays.
+- Broad-spectrum SPF 30 or higher: This protects against both UVA (visible changes) and UVB (burning) rays.

 Reapply every 2–3 hours when spending time outdoors, especially in polluted areas.